thsbrown/unity-symbolic-project-linker/README.md

 2. Download `UnitySymbolicProjectLinker.exe` (1.0.0 unless linked Console Pro ForceSharedSettings.cpf is necessary).
 3. Run `UnitySymbolicProjectLinker.exe` from console with admin priveleges.
 4. Follow console instructions.

+## Roadmap

+- [ ] Add a config file option that will allow for sym linking additional files and folders outside of the Unity default Assets, ProjectSettings, & Packages folders.